Connect with others who understand.

 — A MyMSTeam member

 Optic neuritis in MS is commonly due to optic nerve inflammation and demyelination.
-“It’s caused by an immune attack of someone’s own white blood cells attacking the myelin coating on the optic nerve,” Dr. Nicholas said.
+“It’s caused by the immune system attacking the myelin coating on the optic nerve,” Dr. Nicholas said.

 Who Does Optic Neuritis Affect?